 Episcopalians value a middle way between extremes.
 We seek a balanced, reasonable approach to life.
 It is a life in which prayer, work, study and play have a rhythm, taking into account the whole of experience, ambiguity and all.
-We follow Jesus by being compassionate and responsive to the needs of our local and global brothers and sisters.
+We follow Jesus by being compassionate and responsive to the needs of our local and global siblings.
 Some of the things we do:

 Our spirituality is expressed in an open-minded, searching approach to faith.
 Engagement with God and the church is intended to open us to the mystery that is God.
 So doubt, questioning, exploration and openness to new insights is a path to God and wholeness of life.
 We also are comfortable holding opposites in tension.
 We believe that what appears to be differences may contain a balanced truth.
 Living in this way means developing a tolerance of differences in thinking and practice.